 In searching for a solution, I starting coming across a few good looking choices.

-Other possible solutions I considered included Quickbooks (Can’t purchase outright, monthly fee), FreshBooks (which looked great really, but starts at $9.95 a month) and Hivage (The free version is limited, other versions have monthly fees).
+Other possible solutions I considered included Quickbooks (Can’t purchase outright, monthly fee), FreshBooks (which looked great really, but starts at $15 a month) and Hivage (The free version is limited, other versions have monthly fees).
 There are many other solutions, but none really stood out to me.
-Each seemed to be missing various components, or just simply look un-attractive.
+Each seemed to be missing various components, or just simply looked un-attractive.

 What else does Pancake App do?

 Quite a bit actually.
 Generate Estimates, track expenses, get graphical reports, create multiple business identities and more.

 I didn’t think so, but I’m used to installing self hosted apps.
 But guess what, if you run in to trouble, they will do it for you, for free!

 Yes.
 I see updates regularly.
 The automated update system lets you apply the update to your installation in just one click.
 I haven’t had any trouble with this so far.
 The developers have steadily been adding features, improvement and bug-fixes ever since I signed up.
 As far as support goes, the developers are quick to respond and friendly.
 There was a forum to throw out ideas, but reports and suggestions, which is currently being replaced by some type of better system to give your input.
 They really do read the forums and appreciate the feedback of their users.
 Exactly what you want out of software developers.

 Is there a demo?

 Yep.
 Just click the “demo” link on this page.